cristianonovelli/tebes3/trunk/TeBES/README.txt

 (check if the folder TeBES_Artifacts is created in the location specified in the tebes.properties)

-8. To prepare database, import in MySQL the file ejb\config\tebes_import.sql: mysql -u root -proot7 -h localhost tebes < tebes_import.sql
+8. To prepare database, import in MySQL the file ejb\config\tebes_import.sql: mysql -u root -proot7 -h localhost tebes < tebes_2users_import.sql

 9. URL APPLICAZIONE WEB
 http://localhost:8080/TeBES-war/index.jsf